 Gustavo Gimeno makes his Proms debut on 30 July, conducting the BBC Symphony Orchestra and violinst Vadim Gluzman.
 The programme features Hermann’s Vertigo Suite and Prokofiev’s Symphony No.3.

 Klaus Mäkelä returns to the Proms on 4 August.
 With BBC Symphony Orchestra, he performs the UK premiere of Jimmy López Bellido’s Perú negro, Walton’s choral symphony Belshazzar’s Feast, and Rachmaninov’s Rhapsody on a Theme of Paganini with pianist Yuja Wang.

-The BBC Symphony Orchestra’s Chief Conductor, Sakari Oramo, conducts three Proms on 14, 19 and 24 August.
+The BBC Symphony Orchestra’s Chief Conductor, Sakari Oramo, conducts four Proms on 10, 14, 19 and 24 August.
 Joined by pianist Martin Helmchen, mezzo-soprano Jenny Carlstedt and violinist Christian Tetzlaff across the three Proms, he conducts a variety of excitingly dramatic works including Mahler’s gargantuan Symphony No.3, Elgar’s deeply personal Violin Concerto, the world premiere of Judith Weir’s Begin Afresh, and he repeats Dora Pejačević’s magnificent and rarely heard Symphony in F‑sharp minor.